devtron-labs/devtron/docs/setup/install/install-devtron-local.md

 # Install Devtron on Local Machine
+You can install and try Devtron with CICD integration on a highend Laptop or a PC, but the laptop/PC may start to respond slow, so it is recommended to uninstall Devtron from your laptop before shutting it down.

+#### System Configurations for Devtron Installation
+1. 2 CPUs+ cores
+2. 4GB+ of free memory
+3. 20GB+ free disk space

 ## Before you begin
 Before we get started and install Devtron, we need to set up the cluster in our servers.